refact0r/cmail/README.md

 # cmail

 [`cmail`](https://localhost:5137) is a web messaging platform which is designed to simulate communication across civilizations amongst celestial bodies within our solar system, created for the Fall 2024 EmP Hackfest.
+It won 1st place in Group 3.

 ## About the site